ArjunS07/arjuns07.github.io/content/blog/2023-overengineering-crypt-hunt-website-and-how-i-became-a-serious-django-developer.md

 In general, there's a tendency in programming to embellish ideas without justification until they seem to be no more than clever aphorisms.
 In the Django world, this is 'keeping views fat and models thin'.
 I didn't understand why this was true until I saw for myself both sides of conformity to it.

 I opened this piece by talking about how the site for the crypt hunt may sem trivial to some.
 That's true, but it's often the simplest projects which ask the most interesting questions of developers by offering the greatest contrast in possible approaches.
-I've often been asked why I didn't just avoid all this hassle and reuse the code from 2021 for all future years.
-It's because , I became a better engineering.

 To conclude, here are three takeaways from this experience which may be useful pieces of advice for newer programmers: